 Anyway, this whole diversion about Dread’s motives and character is important at this point, because we’re about to see the dichotomy between Dread and Overmind.
 The woman in the flashback was the famous artist Jessica Morgan, and Dread was apparently a fan.

 Jessica is on Dread’s mind because he and Overmind have been working on the design for the “new human form”.
-Overmind hit all the technical requirements, but the fleeting images we get of the designs look kinda like a box on stiltsfire-03, and Dread is disappoint.
+Overmind hit all the technical requirements, but the fleeting images we get of the designs look kinda like a box on stilts, and Dread is disappoint.
 He decides that what he really needs is to track down Jessica, apologize for getting her shot in the face, and hire her to prettify his next generation of soulless human-annihilation machines.

 What follows isn’t exactly an action sequence, but I guess it’s close enough to count toward the episode’s contractual mandate, as some Dread troopers round up some refugees, with Soaron circling around in just about the worst composite shot captured on film until Birdemic.
 The perspective is all wrong and Soaron’s scaled incorrectly for that angle and the artifice is just painful.
 The troopers round up a guy who kinda looks like the lovechild of David Ogden Stiers and the guy who played Al in Home Improvement, and orders him to pony up Jessica.
 When he refuses, Soaron digitizes the guy.